clairefuzzyelephant/clarity-eats/src/blog/koreaDay2.md

     />
 </div>

 Not long after we got back to the hotel, we headed out again for the canonical noraebang, which was the obvious course of action given it was a Friday night.
 After getting slightly buzzed on convenience store soju, we found a not-too-expensive one in Gangnam and filed in.
-Honestly, it was pretty chaotic trying to search the catalog (which was almost all in Korean) and between the six of us there we could collectively achieve at most a limited working proficiency in the language (if even that), but since we were all kind of drunk anyways it ended up being a good time, as noraebangs do. ☆
+Honestly, it was pretty chaotic trying to search the catalog (which was almost all in Korean) and between the six of us there we could collectively achieve at most a limited working proficiency in the language (if even that), but since we were all kind of drunk anyways it ended up being a good time, as noraebangs are. ☆